 You will also notice that the document root directory points to the / public folder in the Shopware 6 installation directory.

-To run the installer, simply visit your store URL and you will be greeted by the Shopware 6 installer, which will walk you through the installation step by step.
+Simply visit your store URL to launch the Shopware 6 installer, which will guide you through the installation process step by step.

 You can also change the language of the installer.
 The language can also be changed at any time by using the country abbreviations in the lower right corner of the screen.